Diffuse idiopathic skeletal hyperostosis (DISH)

 Radiographic changes characteristic of DISH may occur in the absence of any musculoskeletal symptoms.

 The clinical manifestations, radiographic findings, and treatment of DISH are reviewed here.
 The clinical features and treatment of another noninflammatory arthritis, osteoarthritis, are presented separately.
-(See "Clinical manifestations of osteoarthritis" and "Initial pharmacologic therapy of osteoarthritis" and "Overview of surgical therapy of knee and hip osteoarthritis".)
+(See "Initial pharmacologic therapy of osteoarthritis" and "Overview of surgical therapy of knee and hip osteoarthritis" and "Clinical manifestations and diagnosis of osteoarthritis".)

 ETIOLOGY AND PATHOGENESIS